EGPGV-Symposium/2025/content/submission/submission.md

 Submissions will be handled through the PCS System.
 Please make sure to check this web site for updated submission information.

 - All deadlines use the Anywhere on Earth (AoE) timezone.
-- You can find the updated LaTeX template [here](../uploads/egPublStyle-PGV2024.zip).
+- You can find the updated LaTeX template [here](../uploads/egPublStyle-PGV2025.zip).

 ## Please submit your paper [here](https://new.precisionconference.com/submissions)

 - Follow the link.
 - Create new Submission.
 - Select "Eurographics" as Society.
-- Select “EGPGV 2024” as Conference/Journal.
+- Select "EuroVis 2025” as Conference/Journal.
-- Select “EGPGV 2024 Symposium” as Track.
+- Select "EuroVis 2025 EGPGV" as Track.